BMILAB/AStrap/README.md

 Using AStrap
 =============
 In order to facilitate user understanding, we use the provided example dataset to illustrate the standard analysis work-flow of AStrap.
+Please refer to the [User Guide](https://github.com/BMILAB/AStrap/tree/master/doc) for full details.

 Section 1 Data loading
 ---------